-Cure or Poison?
+Cure or Poison Garden?

-Keep Off The Grass!
+Keep off the Grass!

 Pick Your Poison?

 Only guided tours are allowed and everyone is warned before they enter not to touch, taste or smell any of the plants.
 No one is allowed to stray from the group and no one is allowed to get too close to them either.

 On the half term holidays in October I visited Alnwick Gardens.
 The Poison Garden was the first thing on the map I just had to visit though there wasn't much poison in flower other than the autumn crocus Colchicum autumnale.
 Our guide took us around the gardens telling us stories about how particular plants have poisoned people in the past and what those deaths would have been like.
 Gruesome for sure when you hear how some of these plants affect the body.

 I don't want to spoil the garden tour for anyone thinking of visiting.
 But do you have a cherry laurel hedge - Prunus laurocerasus.
 I wonder if you actually realise how dangerous the pruned leaves are?

 Our guide told us of one couple who cut their laurel hedge.
 They filled the prunings into refuse bags.
 Then placed the bags in their car and went for lunch.
 By the time they got back to the car the sun had been shining in through the windows and had heated up the plastic bags.
 When they opened the car door the atmosphere inside was full of cyanide.
 It's similar to a strong bitter almond odour ...inhale enough of it and your nervous system is starved of oxygen.
 Thankfully they didn't get into the car.

 It's certainly not a plant you want to put through a shredder, burn nor use as a fresh mulch.
 Or worse still mistake for a bay leaf - Laurus nobilis when cooking.